What to expect on your first chiropractic visit at Simply Chiropractic?

 What to expect on your meridian therapy visits?

+In order to be a candidate for meridian therapy, you must first be a chiropractic patient.
 A brief history will be taken first of all.
 Then, you will remove your shoes and socks.
 The doctor will then complete a computerized exam, the Acugraph, to measure the electrical energy of the main meridians.
 He will use this by touching a probe to specific points on your hands and feet.
 Once the exam is complete, he will explain the findings.
 Then he will use a teishein to stimulate each of the therapeutic points for about 30 seconds.
 Once the treatment is complete, he will give you a chiropractic adjustment.
 This is included in the cost of the meridian therapy

 Do I have to get an adjustment to have meridian therapy done?